kaleenaso/CS3-4th-quarter-project/README.md

 # **Classified: _Mission 2022_**
 ## 4th Quarter CS Project
-Contributors: K14 - Kywee Maristela, K17 - Nissi Palada, & K24 - Kaleena So
+**Contributors**: K14 - Kywee Maristela, K17 - Nissi Palada, & K24 - Kaleena So

 ## Project Decription
 Mission 2022 is a text-based choose your own adventure game set in 3035 where the unfortunate effects of Global Warming have made the Earth inhabitable and humans have occupied space.
 However, hope arrives when you discover a deactivated time machine created by 3 scientists, Juliene Palada, Ph.D., Chrismyshell Maristela, PhD., and Kaleena So, Ph.D. in 2022 within the grounds of the Philippine Science High School - Main Campus.